 Pin 2: Our Tapalinga vineyard is in the Margaret River wine region.
 With it’s milder summer temperatures and cool nights, combined with gravelly sandy soils, this is perfect for the slow ripening of the intensely flavoured shiraz and cabernet sauvignon varieties which are planted here.

-Pin 3: The Langley vineyard in the Geographe wine region, with it’s warmer temperatures and deep loamy soils produces shiraz with a soft velvety mouthfeel and intense blackberry and cherry fruit flavours which are ideal for making The Jetty Shiraz.
+Pin 3: The Langley vineyard in the Geographe wine region, with it’s warmer temperatures and deep loamy soils produces shiraz with a soft velvety mouthfeel and intense blackberry and cherry fruit flavours which are ideal for making the Odyssey Garden Shiraz.

 Pin 4: The Powderbark Vineyard is in the Great Southern wine region.
 It’s warm summer days and cold nights, along with it’s lean sandy loam granitic soils, produces shiraz with intense blackberry flavours with a peppery aromatic lift, essential for making our Long Road Shiraz.